-You may remember her name from this time last year, when her former best friend, Natalie Beach, wrote an article for The Cut titled, I Was Caroline Calloway.
-It went viral, explaining how Beach was Calloway's unknown paid ghostwriter - the voice behind the captions that made Calloway famous - and that Calloway herself paid for her followers early on.
+You may remember her name from September last year, when her former best friend, Natalie Beach, wrote an article for The Cut titled, I Was Caroline Calloway.
+It went viral, explaining how Beach was Calloway's unknown paid ghostwriter - the voice behind the captions that made Calloway famous.
+She also claimed that Calloway paid for a large portion of her followers early on.
 Essentially, it outlined all the reasons why the Instagram influencer's success was built on a mountain of lies.

 The essay launched her into mainstream media publications, and in her signature style, she leveraged off the infamy to make money by announcing she was writing a book titled Scammer.

 The self-published book has been available for international pre-order since January this year.
 It's still available now.